sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--coverage-html <dir>``
    Writes the code coverage report in HTML format to the specified directory.
 This produces a browsable report with line-by-line coverage highlighting.

+``--without-class-view``
+   Renders the code coverage report in HTML format without the class view.
+The class view shows code coverage information aggregated by classes, traits, and functions.

+``--without-file-view``
+   Renders the code coverage report in HTML format without the file view.
+The file view shows code coverage information organized by directories and files, including line-by-line coverage highlighting.

+   The class view and the file view cannot both be disabled.
+When both ``--without-class-view`` and ``--without-file-view`` are used, PHPUnit emits a warning and renders both views.

 ``--coverage-php <file>``
    Writes serialized code coverage data to the specified file.
 This data can later be merged with other coverage data or processed programmatically.